cassumacher/Simple-Book-Catalog-API/README.md

     http://localhost:8080/swagger-ui.html
 2. You will see the Swagger UI interface, which provides a user-friendly way to interact with the API endpoints.
  Here, you can view the available endpoints, their parameters, and make test requests.

+# What is not done..

+Search and sorting features: Add the capability to search for books by title or author and sort the list of books, making the API more dynamic and user-friendly.

+# Future Improvements

+Performance of the queris
+Search feature
+Sorting feature
+Error handling